oracle/terraform-provider-oci/website/docs/r/core_volume_attachment.html.markdown

 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it cannot be changed.
 Avoid entering confidential information.
 * `instance_id` - (Required) The OCID of the instance.
 * `is_read_only` - (Optional) Whether the attachment was created in read-only mode.
-* `use_chap` - (Optional) Whether to use CHAP authentication for the volume attachment.
+* `use_chap` - (Applicable when attachment_type=iscsi) Whether to use CHAP authentication for the volume attachment.
 Defaults to false.
-This only applies if the attachment type is "iscsi".
 * `volume_id` - (Required) The OCID of the volume.